Feeling Lonely This Time Of Year?23 comments

 Some people have described this to me as a “darkness inside.”
 They feel like they live in fear people will find out “who they really are.”
 They feel this darkness with every fiber of their being, and it is more truth to them than anything solid in the room in front of them.
 This dark feeling brings with it an incredible amount of fear for the world and shame for who they are.

 When you are upset inside and going about life, you get the sense that nobody can see how bad you feel.
 Nobody can see the darkness.
 You feel invisible and unacknowledged.
-You think you are hiding it and maybe are terrified to be discovered.
+You think you are hiding it and maybe are anxious to be discovered.

 It separates you from the world.
 If nobody knows how bad you feel, then nobody can truly see you.